Eschatologue/CM_wiki/docs/spells/2nd-level.md

 The charmed target must use its action before moving on each of its turns to make a melee attack against a creature other than itself that you mentally choose.
 The target can act normally on its turn if you choose no creature or if none are within its reach.

-On your subsequent turns, you must use your action to maintain control over the target, or the spell ends.
+On your subsequent turns, you must use your :rsc-action: **Action** to maintain control over the target, or the spell ends.
 Also, the target can make a Wisdom Saving Throw at the end of each of its turns.
 On a success, the spell ends.

 ### Darkness
 *2nd-level evocation*